-Fully Encapsulated Base: FEB Ammo Explained
+Fully Encapsulated Base Ammo: FEB Bullets Explained

 A fully encapsulated base bullet (FEB) has just what the name implies – a base (usually lead) that is completely surrounded by another harder metal, such as copper.
 This type of bullet typically has good accuracy and is primarily for indoor shooting ranges.
 Some manufacturers call this "clean range" ammo, as they use the FEB bullet and a mercury-free primer to create an environmentally friendly bullet.